-In this Article I will attempt to explain how and why punishment can be justified.
+In this chapter I will attempt to explain how and why punishment can be justified.
+The right to punish discussed herein applies to property crimes such as theft and trespass as well as to bodily-invasive crimes such as assault, rape, and murder.
 I will develop a retributionist, or lex talionis, theory of punishment, including related principles of proportionality.
-I will not follow the order of some theorists who derive principles of punishment from a theory of rights or from some other ethical or utilitarian theory.
-Instead, I will follow the opposite approach in which justifying punishment itself defines and justifies our rights.
+This theory of punishment is largely consistent with the libertarian-based lex talionis approach of Murray Rothbard.
+10 I will not follow the approach of some theorists who derive principles of punishment from a theory of rights or from some other ethical or utilitarian theory.
+Instead, I will follow the opposite approach in which justifying punishment itself defines and justifies our rights.11